A recent YouGov survey has shown that few Britons know what will change for them when the Brexit transition period ends, on 31 December 2020.

 Only 21% of respondents said they felt “very” or “fairly” informed about changes they will face when travelling to the EU.
 About two thirds (64%) said they were “not very clear” or “not at all clear” on the new rules, and 55% did not know whether they would need a visa to enter the countries of the Schengen area.

-Brits not covered by the withdrawal agreement
+Not covered by the withdrawal agreement

 As of 1 January 2021, having left the EU, British nationals will be treated as “third country nationals” when they enter the Schengen zone.